wp-plugins/responsive-mortgage-calculator/readme.txt

 * Format currencies how you want with your own symbol, ISO code and number format.
 * Hide the down payment field.
 * Set a default interest rate.
+* Accept amortization period in months or years.
 * Set a fixed payment period.
 * Rename the input labels.
 * Add your own CSS classes.